Henryk Michał Zygalski MPhil, MSc, DSc was one of the team of three Polish mathematicians who broke the

 1932 Marian Rejewski reverse-engineers the Enigma machine, the first step towards decrypting Enigma messages.

-1938 Invents Zygalski sheets to predict Enigma machine settings.
+1938 Invents Zygalski sheets to detect Enigma machine settings.

 1939 July: Polish cryptanalysts meet with British and French allies at Pyry near Warsaw to share information and expertise.